-"The existing Individual Education Plan (IEP) process didn’t work for us, so I educated myself and developed a solution did," remembered Banks, now an undergraduate majoring in cognitive science at UC Davis and founder of Expert IEP.
+"The existing Individual Education Plan (IEP) process didn’t work for us, so I educated myself and developed a solution that did," remembered Banks, now an undergraduate majoring in cognitive science at UC Davis and founder of Expert IEP.
 "Now, I want to make that system available to parents, and improve IEPs by enabling collaboration and using predictive analytics to set meaningful educational goals."

 "Our special education system creates an unnecessarily adversarial environment.
 Parents feel like they do not have all the information on their children, and educators are overwhelmed with meeting our students' unique needs."